Chef Jeff McInnis

 After high school, McInnis attended culinary school at Johnson & Wales University in Charleston, South Carolina.
 Determined to avoid being "type-cast" for only southern cuisine, McInnis set off traveling to further his culinary knowledge and expertise.
 After some time cooking in the Virgin Islands, San Francisco, Virginia, North Africa and Europe, Jeff expanded his repertoire to include Caribbean-Asian, Japanese, Southern Mediterranean and North African cuisine.

-After appearing on the popular Bravo television show, “Top Chef,” Jeff returned to his Miami roots, helming the kitchen at gigi and then Yardbird Southern Table & Bar, where he earned himself and the restaurant, three James Beard nominations in two years.
-Now settled in NYC, Jeff is bringing southern hospitality to the Alphabet City with the opening of root & bone with his partner, Chef Janine Booth, of “Top Chef” season 11.
+After appearing on the popular Bravo television show, “Top Chef,” Jeff returned to his Miami roots, helming the kitchen at gigi and then a very successful Southern restaurant on Miami Beach, where he earned himself and the restaurant, three James Beard nominations in two years.
+Now settled in NYC, Jeff is bringing southern hospitality to Alphabet City with the opening of root & bone with his partner, Chef Janine Booth, of “Top Chef” season 11.